Selling on Facebook is easy using the Shops feature included with every free Facebook Business Page.

 Facebook shared its list of advertising essentials to boost the return on investment of advertisers’ campaigns.
 Here are the key points:

-- Aim for a one or two times weekly ad frequency; it is four times more effective than getting a single ad out every two weeks.
+- Aim for ad frequency of one or two times weekly; it is four times more effective than getting a single ad out every two weeks.

 - Produce mobile-optimized ads (generally, more vertical images and videos), it generates almost twice (1.9 to be exact) more ROI.